Gorosoki/csci494/readme.txt

 The target audience for the website is mainly college students, but also their parents who are interested in information about the group.

 Site Map
-There will be 5 pages (in the design, only the home page will be submitted) index/home- will be a general welcome, information page events - will provide information about events the group is participating in large group- provides information about the weekly large group meeting
+There will be 5 pages
+index/home- will be a general welcome, information page events - will provide information about events the group is participating in large group- provides information about the weekly large group meeting